justjake/quickjs-emscripten/packages/variant-quickjs-node-release-asyncify-wasm/README.md

 Optimized for performance; use when building/deploying your application.

-## Module system: esm
+## Module system: both

-This variant exports an ESModule, which is standardized for browsers and more modern browser-like environments.
-It cannot be imported from CommonJS without shenanigans.
+Contains both CommonJS and ESModule exports.

 ## Extra async magic?
 Yes